-Cover your mouth and nose with a disposable tissue or your sleeve (not your hands) when coughing or sneezing, if you are ill
+- Cover your mouth and nose with a disposable tissue or your sleeve (not your hands) when coughing or sneezing.

-At this time, in alignment with public health guidelines, we strongly recommend that practicing social distancing and in particular around those - or if you are one of those - who are at higher risk for developing severe disease: individuals over age 60 is quoted but for those in their 70s and 80s is significantly higher) and people with significant underlying medical conditions such as diabetes, heart or lung disease, or suppressed immune systems.
+- At this time, in alignment with public health guidelines, we strongly recommend that practicing physical distancing and in particular around those - or if you are one of those - who are at higher risk for developing severe disease: individuals over age 65 and people with significant underlying medical conditions such as diabetes, heart or lung disease, or suppressed immune systems.

 Is there a vaccine for the coronavirus?
 Does the flu shot help prevent Coronavirus?

 A vaccine for this coronavirus is not available at this time, although a lot of labs are working on it.
-The seasonal flu vaccine does not prevent the coronavirus, however it does prevent the flu - which is still circulating in our community, and prevention of those infections of which we have a better chance is more important now than ever.
-CDC recommends that everyone over 6 months of age get the seasonal flu vaccine because it will help protect you for the most common strains of the flu prevalent now.
+The seasonal flu vaccine does not prevent coronavirus.
+However, CDC recommends that everyone over 6 months of age get the seasonal flu vaccine because it will help protect you for the most common strains of the flu.

 What are the symptoms of COVID-19?

 Reported illnesses have ranged from mild symptoms to severe illness and death for confirmed coronavirus disease 2019 (COVID-19) cases.
 While much remains unclear, and epidemiology may vary depending on location, strain, and access to medical care, a pattern is emerging that: